Classical actions of quantum permutation groups: Introduction

 \section{Introduction}

 Compact quantum groups where first defined by S.L.
 Woronowicz in \cite{woronowicz1987compact} and \cite{woronowicz1995compact} as generalisations of compact groups.
 Among several aspects, it was clear that they could serve as quantum symmetries of ``non-commutative'' spaces, and this was explored immediately through the notion of quantum homogeneous space, for instance in the work of P. Podle{\'s} and S.L.
 Woronowicz \cite{podles1990quantum}.
 Besides investigating the spaces on which a given quantum group can act, it was natural to consider the converse question: given a space, which quantum group can act on it?
-This quantum symmetry problem led to the introduction of a fundamental example by S.Z.
+This quantum symmetry problem was already raised for finite spaces by Connes in his celebrated monograph \cite[End of Chapter 6]{connesNCG}, and led to the introduction of a fundamental example by S.Z.
 Wang in \cite{wang1998quantum}, called the \emph{quantum permutation group on $N$ points} and denoted by $S_{N}^{+}$.
-It is a striking fact that despite being genuinely quantum, $S_{N}^{+}$ acts on a very simple classical space, namely a space consisting of $N$ points.
+In particular, it is a striking fact that despite being genuinely quantum, $S_{N}^{+}$ acts on a very simple classical space, namely a space consisting of $N$ points.
 What is even more striking is that such a phenomenon of a classical space having quantum symmetry seems very rare.
-Indeed, several works on quantum automorphism groups of spaces equipped with various structures (manifold, metric space, ...) show that as soon as the space is connected, any action of a compact quantum group factors through a classical group (see for instance \cite{goswami2020non}, \cite{chirvasitu2020existence}, \cite{chirvasitu2021generic}).
+Indeed, since 2010s, Goswami discovered that any isometric action of a compact quantum group on some typical Riemannian manifold always factors through a classical group, and conjectured that the aforementioned quantum permutations are the only ``genuine'' quantum symmetries on classical compact spaces (see for instance the preprint versions of \cite{goswami2018GAFA} and also \cite{huang2013faithful}).
+Later on, various rigidity results were established for quantum symmetries on classical spaces with a certain differential or metric structures (see for instance \cite{goswami2020non}, \cite{chirvasitu2020existence} and \cite{chirvasitu2021generic}), but the original rigidity question for general compact topological spaces remains unsolved.
 Let us mention that this is not true if one allows locally compact quantum group actions, as shown in \cite{goswami2017faithful}.
 Therefore, the quantum rigidity phenomenon seems specific to the compact setting, which is why we stick to it.